-- Names must match official student records. - Names must match on Title, Research Compliance Certification, and Abstract pages. - Identify team members using superscripts.
-Each team member gets their own superscript, except in the Dental Hygiene template. - Decide on the appropriate order to list names.
+- Names must match official student records. - Names must match on Title, Research Compliance Certification, and Abstract pages. - Identify team members using superscripts if members have different majors.
+See examples below. - Decide on the appropriate order to list names.
 List names in the same order as the Title, Research Compliance Certification, and Abstract pages. - Group all names together.
 Do not place individual team member names on separate lines. - Separate two authors with the word "and." - Separate three or more authors with commas and place the word "and" in front of the last person's name.